-I’ve been accepting guest posts on my WordPress blog (update: the site has been sold) for some time now, and I’m getting pretty good at detecting spun articles, even though it’s quite a hard thing to do.
+I’ve been accepting guest posts on my WordPress blog (has been sold) for some time now, and I’m getting pretty good at detecting spun articles, even though it’s quite a hard thing to do.

 Today, I reviewed another guest post which I found out to be spun, so I decided to share with you some methods that I use, along with examples.